Glycan–protein interaction: Multivalency in structure

 Many glycan binding proteins (GBPs) are oligomeric and typically contain multiple sites for glycan binding (also called carbohydrate-recognition domains).
 The ability to form multivalent protein-ligand interactions significantly enhances the strength of binding: while $K_D$ values for individual CRD-glycan interactions may be in the mM range, the overall affinity of GBP towards glycans may reach nanomolar or even picomolar ranges.
 The overall strength of interactions is described as avidity $K_D$ (in contrast with an affinity $K_D$ which describes single equilibrium).
 Sometimes the avidity is also called an apparent $K_D$ to emphasize the non-equilibrium nature of the interaction.

 Common oligomerization structures of lectins are shown below.
 For example, galectins are usually observed as dimers, while intelectins form trimers and pentraxins assemble into pentamers.
 Larger structures, like hexameric Reg proteins, may assemble into membrane penetrating pores.
 Collectins may form even more bizarre complexes: bouquets of trimers or even cruciform-like structures (e.g. in SP-D).

-Current Research
+Current research

-Given the importance of glycan-protein interactions, there is an ongoing research dedicated to the a) creation of new tools to detect glycan-protein interactions and b) using those tools to decipher the so-called sugar code.
+Given the importance of glycan–protein interactions, there is ongoing research dedicated to the a) creation of new tools to detect glycan–protein interactions and b) using those tools to decipher the so-called sugar code.

-Glycan Arrays
+Glycan arrays

-One of the most widely used tools for probing glycan-protein interactions is glycan arrays.
+One of the most widely used tools for probing glycan–protein interactions is glycan arrays.
 A glycan array usually is an NHS- or epoxy-activated glass slides on which various glycans were printed using robotic printing.
 These commercially available arrays may contain up to 600 different glycans, specificity of which has been extensively studied.

 Glycan-protein interactions may be detected by testing proteins of interest (or libraries of those) that bear fluorescent tags.
-The structure of the glycan-binding protein may be deciphered by several analytical methods based on mass-spectrometry, including MALDI-MS, LC-MS, tandem MS-MS, and/or 2D NMR.
+The structure of the glycan-binding protein may be deciphered by several analytical methods based on mass-spectrometry, including MALDI-MS, LC-MS, tandem MS-MS, and 2D NMR.